 Sorghum Flour is made from finely ground kernels of Sorghum.
 It has been used as a cereal grain in Australasia and Africa for at least 5,000 years.
 Sorghum is notable for being gluten-free, and flour products made from it are something you can use as a substitute for most other flours because of its mild flavor.
+Keep reading to find out the best sorghum flour substitute options for any situation.

 You can use one cup of buckwheat flour per cup of sorghum flour, making it an ideal 1:1 substitute.
 Buckwheat Flour comes in two forms: light and dark.
 The dark form (unhulled) has more flavor and is somewhat more starchy as it contains more fiber.
 The light form (hulled buckwheat) has a more subtle flavor and a more delicate texture.